marcsanchez1/SENG-SCF-032122-PHASE-1/01-js-data-types-and-variables/README.md

     - Browser automatically updates, no need to refresh page

 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
-    - Shift + Option + F shortcut in Mac (or Shift + Alt + f on Windows) => Automatically formats/indents your code and adds semi-colons at ends of statements.
+    - Once installed: `Shift + Option + F` shortcut in Mac (or `Shift + Alt + f` on Windows) => Automatically formats/indents your code and adds semi-colons at ends of statements.
 You can customize to leave out any language you want to.

 ---